Adenita/TimerBuddy/README.md

 3. Navigate to `chrome://extensions/`.
 4. Enable "Developer mode" in the top right corner.
 5. Click on "Load unpacked" and select the folder containing your extension files.

-### Contact
-For further questions you can contact me at my email: nittaluta@gmail.com